Vengeance Demon Hunter Tank Macros and Addons — 12.0.5

 Blessing of Protection Cancelaura Macro

 This macro is very useful to have.
 It allows you to cancel a Blessing of Protection Icon Blessing of Protection that may have been cast on you, allowing you to resume your attacks.
-It is also important because, while you are under the effect of Blessing of Protection Icon Blessing of Protection, mobs will not attack you and instead will just attack the next person the aggro list (usually a DPS player).
+It is also important because, while you are under the effect of Blessing of Protection Icon Blessing of Protection, mobs will not attack you and instead will attack the next person the aggro list (usually your Co-tank in raid or a DPS player).

 1.2.6.